ecourtdate/demo-python-checkins/README.md

 python app.py
 ```

 This will start the Flask development server, and you should see output indicating that the server is running.
-By default, the app will be accessible at `http://localhost:5000` in your web browser.
+Open the app in an API client like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).
+The app will be accessible at `http://localhost:5000` by default.

 ## API Integration

-The demo app provides the following endpoints for interacting with the Sample API:
+The app demonstrates the following endpoints to check in a visitor to a location:

-- `/search`: Search for an existing client.
+- `/contacts`: Use the [Get Contacts](https://docs.ecourtdate.com/#tag/Contacts/operation/GetContacts) endpoint for a client based on a given phone number or email address.
-- `/check-in`: Check-in a client.
+- `/events`: If a client is found, use the [Get Events](https://docs.ecourtdate.com/#tag/Events/operation/GetEvents) endpoint to search if there are any current events.
-- `/notify`: Send a one-off message.
+- `/checkins`: Use the [Post Checkins](https://docs.ecourtdate.com/#tag/Checkins/operation/PostCheckins) endpoint to create a check in.

 You can access these endpoints by making HTTP requests to the Flask app.
 You can use tools like `curl`, Postman, or create a frontend application to interact with the API endpoints.